americanexpress/one-service-worker/docs/api/Errors.md

   const exceptionFn = errorFactory(
     // the first constructs the error for a particular exception () => new OneServiceWorkerError('doh!'),
-    //the second decides to reject with a promise or throw the constructed error error => {
+    // the second decides to reject with a promise or throw the constructed error error => {
       if (promiseMode) {
         return Promise.reject(error);